-There will be sessions of theory classes that will last 1h30 each.
-The function of these classes will be to provide students with the basic conceptual tools of business strategy and analysing strategic decision making.
+There will be sessions of lectures that will last 1h30 each.
+The function of these classes will be to provide students with the basic conceptual tools of business strategy.
+In the classes the student will take on a receptive role, combining lectures with an intensive case study method.